UPDATE 3-Italy suspends Veneto Banca bond repayment as rescue bid stalls

 By Giuseppe Fonte

-ROME, June 16 Italy on Friday approved an emergency decree that will stop Veneto Banca from having to repay 86 million euros of subordinated bonds due to mature next week.
+ROME, June 16 (Reuters) - Italy on Friday approved an emergency decree that will stop Veneto Banca from having to repay 86 million euros of subordinated bonds due to mature next week.

 The suspension gives the government more time to try to reach an agreement over a bailout of Veneto Banca and rival Banca Popolare di Vicenza, which together need 6.4 billion euros ($7.17 billion) in new capital while they try to offload bad debts.